 Each event should include a PowerPoint media briefing that contains key background on Afrobarometer and key findings and summaries of data.
-In Round 7, the communications team will aim to help partners choose the best data for these presentations and organize the data in such a way that each part of the presentation makes an argument for policy change or at least policy rethink.
+In Round 9, the communications team will aim to help partners choose the best data for these presentations and organize the data in such a way that is most useful for policy reflection and discussion.
 Please use the AB media briefing PowerPoint template provided by your CP for preparing these presentations, as it already incorporates the AB logo and color scheme, standard language about AB methodology, and guidance on which content to include and how it should be organized.
 In general, slide shows should be limited to 25 or 30 slides for maximum impact.